BBC Master: Design

+ROM upgrade

 An upgrade to the Master 128 operating system ROM was released by Acorn in early 1990, providing bug fixes and some performance and functionality enhancements, with the filing systems benefiting in particular.
-An input method was provided to permit the input of "foreign characters" or "top-bit-set characters" - character codes in the range from 128 to 255 - from the keyboard, and the View, Viewsheet and Edit applications all saw various levels of enhancement.
+View, Viewsheet and Edit applications all saw various levels of enhancement.
 One notable feature was the introduction of "relocatable" language (or application) ROM support, permitting appropriately written ROM-based software to automatically take advantage of a second processor, if fitted.
-Priced at around £45, it was noted that since the copyright message in the ROM was dated 1988 and the manual dated October 1989, such an upgrade might have been more widely adopted by users (and the relocatable ROM feature adopted by software producers) had it been released earlier, with the Master Compact ROM having already benefited from some of the featured improvements.
+Priced at around £45, it was noted that since the copyright message in the ROM was dated 1988 and the manual dated October 1989, such an upgrade might have been more widely adopted by users (and the relocatable ROM feature adopted by software producers) had it been released earlier, with the Master Compact ROM having already benefited from some of the featured improvements, such as direct entry of "foreign characters" or "top-bit-set characters" from the keyboard.

+Battery charging hazard

+Acorn issued a safety warning for the Master 128 and ET models in 1986 regarding the battery installed in the machine.
+This battery was in a circuit that would charge the battery "contrary to the recommendations of the battery manufacturer".
+Due to the risk of combustion with this particular lithium battery arrangement, Acorn introduced a remedy involving its replacement with a different solution using three alkaline batteries fitted next to the power supply.